 If you are a healthy individual over age 50 and want to buy life insurance to cover funeral expenses, a no medical life insurance policy may be a better option.

-The cost difference between a no medical life insurance policy and a traditional life policy for someone with your profile can be pretty narrow.
+The cost difference between a no medical life insurance and a traditional life insurance policy for someone with your profile can be pretty narrow.
 Also, the death benefits offered by most traditional life insurance policies are usually not as low as no-medical policies.

 You don’t need a million-dollar insurance policy to cover burial expenses.
 A policy with a $25,000 or $50,000 payout is likely to prove sufficient.
 However, there are not many traditional life policies with death benefits in that range.
-So using no medical exam life insurance to cover burial expenses makes sense.
+So using no medical insurance to cover burial expenses makes sense.